Afreirei/INST377-project/README.md

 All APIs are loaded via CDN.,
 Events and weather are displayed together for full UX.,

+Known Bugs,
+- Adding events to the calendar will convert the input time to UTC.
+This should be fixed by changing the default timezone for the Supabase database to your preferred time zone.
+- Adding a calendar event will add the event for all site visitors.
+Treat this like a public use calendar for now until this is resolved.
+-

 ---

 ✅ Extra Credit Features,